rockincroc/rockincroc.github.io/_portfolio/2023-backscatter.md

 ---
 title: "Backscatter for Low-power IoT Environmental Sensing"
 excerpt: "In this project, we built an ultra-low power backscatter device for monitoring Atlanta's urban heat islands, using digital communications techniques to extend the range between the tag and transmitter/receiver by sacrificing throughput.
-Specifically, we build on the work by Arora et al.'s analog, 915MHz backscatter tag by modifying the system to communicate temperature readings as digital data.
 We explore digital range-increasing techniques such as forward error correction (FEC) and investigate low-power digitization and signal generation.
 We build a system consisting of a co-located transmitter and receiver capable of reading temperature data from a single backscatter tag."
 collection: portfolio
 ---